 Fleming is a tiny town located in the state of Georgia.
 With a population of 0 people and just one neighborhood, Fleming is the 500th largest community in Georgia.

-Fleming is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fleming, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Fleming’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fleming is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Fleming who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Fleming’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Fleming’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Fleming ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.